Azure/Avere/docs/jumpstart_deploy.md

 <img src="images/11setsub.png">

 ### Edit the templates
 Edit the cluster role template (`vi /avere-cluster.json`) and paste your subscription ID here, too.
-This role gives the controller permissions to create the vFXT and the Azure components it needs.
+This role is used by the Avere vFXT cluster to have read access to Azure resources it needs, and write access to the network interface resources as part of the high availability (HA) capabilities.

 <img src="images/12pastesubid.png">